Not all those who can do, can teach…

 – You don’t necessarily intend to learn French but want to be able to manage in most travel situations, or you are an armchair traveler who wants to keep learning about France in a friendly environment.

 Like our other French bootcamps, French for the Traveler is not a traditional French language class (It may supplement nicely a beginner-level French class.)
 Unlike our other “French bootcamps,” instruction is delivered in French and in English (cultural information applicable to travel situations.)
 Best fit: CEFR A1 level.

 French for the Traveler (4 classes) covers the basics: Introduction to French pronunciation, essential French expressions in travel situations, greetings, asking and answering basic questions, ordering French food, making reservations (hotels, restaurants,) and more.
 We need 4 students minimum to run the workshop.

-Status: Next session to get scheduled in March 2021– Space available.
+Status: Next session to get scheduled in late spring 2021– Space available.
 Email us for more information or to get added to the waiting list.

 Participants say it best: